 - Mix well together and marinate for a few minutes before assembly.

-- To assemble salad, place halloumi on serving plate, pile chopped beetroot on top, scatter sliced red onions and then drizzle with pomegranate glaze.
+- To assemble salad, place halloumi on serving plate, pile chopped beetroot on top, scatter sliced red onions and then drizzle with pomegranate molasses.

-- Sprinkle with toasted pistachio, coriander leaves and serve.
+- Sprinkle with toasted pistachio, cilantro (coriander) leaves and serve.

 - To avoid red stains on hands, you can peel beetroot under running water or use disposable gloves.